 Three Leptospira genomes were analyzed for the occurrence of transport proteins using the Transporter Classification Database (TCDB) [24] and the GBlast program [25].
 The results are summarized according to TC subclass in Table S1.
-Examining the total number of transport proteins present in these three genomes, we see that L. borgpetersenii has the fewest at 222.
-The most found in any genome is 294 for L. biflexa, 72 more than in L. borgpetersenii.
+Examining the total number of transport proteins present in these three genomes, we see that L. borgpetersenii has the fewest at 260.
+The most found in any genome is 337 for L. biflexa, 77 more than in L. borgpetersenii.
+However, the two pathogenic species (L. interrogans and L. borgpetersenii) combined contained 110 unique transport proteins lacking in L. biflexa, the saprophyte.